ItzSkyy/BlackjackDiscordBot/README.md

 ## Reporting Bugs
 If you manage to find a bug in my project, please create an issue with [this](https://github.com/Magnito14/BlackjackDiscordBot/blob/main/.github/ISSUE_TEMPLATE/bug_report.md) template.

+Please do not stray off of the format of the template.

 ## Licensing
 This project is licensed under the GPL-3.0 license.
 See the [LICENSE](https://github.com/Magnito14/BlackjackDiscordBot/blob/main/LICENSE) file for more information.